 ANS (NTR) 550 Applied Ruminant Nutrition (3 credit hrs)

 PO (ANS) 425 Feed Mill Management and Feed Formulation (3 credit hrs)

-* Not more than a total of 3 hours from NTR 492 and NTR 493 may count toward the 11 hours of nutrition elective courses.
+* Not more than a total of 3 hours from NTR 492 and NTR 493 may count toward the 12 hours of Nutrition elective courses.

 Admissions and Certification of Minor

-Students who plan to minor in Nutrition should submit a Declare a Minor form to the Coordinator of the Undergraduate Nutrition Program, Dr. Sarah Ash, 218F Schaub Hall.
+Students who plan to minor in Nutrition should contact Dr. Sarah Ash, 218F Schaub Hall.